Download your Choosing a QuickBooks ProAdvisor eBook…

 - Clarifying and discussing your expectations with a potential accountant upfront (e.g., what you’re looking for and how you like to do business)

 - Continuing the search until you find a good match!

 So here’s a list of 13 questions that you may want to start with:

 1. Accounting Focus: “What kind of accounting work do you do?”
 Are you:

 - A CPA who can do audits and/or taxes?

-- An Enrolled Agent?
-(IRS certified primarily to do taxes?)
+- An Enrolled Agent (i.e., IRS-certified to primarily do taxes)?

-- An accountant with a software specialty (e.g., “Are you a QuickBooks accountant and ProAdvisor”?)
+- An accountant with a software specialty (e.g., “Are you a QuickBooks ProAdvisor”)?

 - Someone who primarily performs bookkeeping services?

-- Someone who will double-check and clean up the work we do before submitting it to a tax preparer?
+- Someone who will double-check and clean up our work before submitting it to a tax preparer?

 Note: The accounting field has many variations and specialties, so you don’t have to limit yourself to just ONE accountant.
 For example, you may decide to utilize one person for taxes, and another for software/industry accounting training.

 - What are your qualifications and certifications?

 - Do they line up with my needs?

 Education and certifications obviously don’t guarantee expertise.
 However, they do indicate that the individual has (at the very least) spent the time to read about, study for, and pass an exam in the areas in which they are certified.
 Ask about what these degrees and certifications represent in terms of education, and testing requirements.